ll677/rdrobust_search2/README.md

 # Instructions:

 1. Git clone the rdrobust_search2 repository
-2. Navigate to repository in command line/terminal, call python rdrobust_search.py
+2. Navigate to repository in command line/terminal, call python rdrobust_search.py (we only check new repos modified/added since last updated checked time)
-3. Relevant data is output in rdr_counts.csv
+3. Relevant rdrobust occurence information is outputed as rdr_counts.csv, and updated time information of a URL is stored at checked_URL.csv

 # Files:
 * rdrsrch_fxns.py: a module containing the functions necessary to run rdrobust_search